agavrel/42_CheatSheet/README.md

 #define MAX(a,b)	(a > b ? a : b)
 ```

-That said you should avoid using define who act like functions in the first place.
+That said you should avoid using macros who act like functions in the first place.
+Also note that you should always capitalize macro names and const variables, it is a convention.

 ---